About the Clerkship

 - Duration: 4 weeks

-This rotation is an introduction to the acute care of the patient with the undifferentiated chief complaint.
-It provides the M4 medical student with the knowledge to understand the approach to emergency department patients, differential diagnosis development, and features of presenting signs and symptoms.
-Particular emphasis will be placed on the evaluation and differential diagnosis development of patients with the chief complaints of chest pain, abdominal pain, shortness of breath, and pediatric fever.
+This rotation is an introduction to the acute care of the patient with an undifferentiated chief complaint.
+It provides the M4 medical student with the knowledge to understand the approach to emergency department patients.
+Particular emphasis will be placed on the assessment of the acutely ill patient as well as the development of a differential diagnosis.
+The expectation is that the student learns to evaluate and manage the patient from their presentation to the disposition from the emergency department.

 Upon completion of the Emergency Medicine rotation the student will be able to: